About The Vincent Club

 Since 1988, under the leadership of Isaac Schiff, MD, the Vincent has continued to expand its clinical services and to break new ground in the field of women’s health.
 This has been accomplished through many exciting initiatives, including: the establishment of the In Vitro Fertilization Unit, which boasts one of the highest success rates in the country; through the addition of the Vincent Obstetrics Program; through specialized care for women with urinary incontinence and related concerns at the Vincent Center for Pelvic Reconstructive Surgery; and through the groundbreaking biomedical research into women’s reproductive health conducted at the Vincent Center for Reproductive Biology, which was established with seed money from The Vincent Club.

 As The Vincent Club moved into the twenty-first century, it became evident that the Club could perform better in its mission to raise money in support of the Hospital.
-After 110 years of producing the Vincent Show, the Club has now dedicated itself to fundraising in new ways including an Annual Spring Event, our annual women’s health Symposium, the Vinique Boutique shopping benefit and The Vincent Carol.
+After 110 years of producing the Vincent Show, the Club has now dedicated itself to fundraising in new ways including an Annual Spring Event, and our annual women’s health Symposium.

 The Vincent Club continues to affirm the commitment and vision of those senior girls at Mrs. Shaw’s School for Girls who began the journey of advancing women’s health all those years ago.
 Our efforts remain focused to this day.
 It continues to be our honor and privilege to support the hospital and the field of women’s health worldwide.